My Dinner

 How to make the perfect pancake batter

 If you add all the ingredients at once into a bowl, the chances are high that you end up with a lumpy batter.
 For this reason, it is important to start slowly.
 First mix the flour and milk.
-Then follow the eggs and finally the salt, pepper and mineral water.
+Then follow the eggs and finally the salt, sugar and mineral water.

 Why do Germans use carbonated water/seltzer water in their pancakes?